youyanggu/covid19_projections/about.md

 For US and European countries, we assume moderate social distancing until June 1, 2020 and light social distancing from June 1 onwards.
 This more accurately reflects the current sentiment expressed by US and European government officials that it is imperative to re-open the economy, even before the virus is fully contained.
 This will cause a second wave of infections and is reflected by the higher death tolls in our projections from April 15 onwards.

+Starting on April 15, we also take into account that a certain percentage of recovered individuals will be immune, and thus the susceptible population will decrease over time.

 If states and countries relax social distancing measures prior to June 1, then the death toll may be higher than projected, while the reverse holds true as well.
 In addition, if states and countries fully lift social distancing measures prior to August, we may also see a higher death toll than projected.

 For all other countries, we assume continued social distancing until August 2020 (same as prior to Apr 15).